louisjyluo/Pac-Man/README.md

 creates the board of PacMan instead of doing all that within the PacManGame class.
 Another possible refactor is creating a game board that is complied of walls, pellets, and powerUps classified by numbers 1, 2, and 3.
 The point is to make a faster functioning code that can make walls detection a lot faster.
-The current code loops through every walls and pellets to see if PacMan can interact with it.
+The current code loops through every wall and pellet to see if PacMan can interact with it.
 For a smaller map, the code would be viable, but as the maps increase in size.
 Each tick significantly increase the memory usage.
 A refactor that can remove the loop through the implementation of an intermediate board class would reduce the lag and memory usage for this PacManGame model.
+The Position class also could've had an override equal method, so instead of calling the X and Y positions of Position to compare the 2 Positions I can just have a method that checks for equals.